Melodi17/Carp/DOCS.md

 - `.name` `str` Gets the name of the type
 - `.base` `type` Gets the base type of the type
 - `.is_struct` `bool` Checks if the type is a struct

+##### Byte Sequence `byte_sequence`
+Byte sequences are a collection of bytes.
+They have no representation in the language, but can be used to store binary data.
+Any resources of an unknown type will default to a byte sequence.

+Properties:
+- `.length` `int` Calculates the length of the byte sequence

+Overrides:
+- `index` Byte Sequence overrides the index method to get the byte at a specified index, if a range is passed, it will return a sub-sequence based on that range.
+Note that the byte returned will be in the form of an integer, not a character.

 ### Comments